alpari01/java_game_hamland/README.md

 - Make sure both are cloned :)

 **_Step 2_**
-- Open Server and Client projects in different windows.
+- While in IDEA open Server and Client projects in different windows.
 - In server project run **iti0301-2022-server\core\src\com\mygdx\gameserver\server\KryoServer.java**.
 This will launch the server on localhost.
 To verify server runs correctly ensure it has printed "Server is up!" in IDEA console :)